 The following settings are automatically made during software installation.

 The following prerequisites are automatically added during the installation process:

 To set up Shure SystemOn to operate across subnets, follow these prerequisites:

 The following is required for communication between the server and Shure devices.

-Protect against data loss by backing up the MongoDB database that stores your Shure software information.
+Protect against data loss by backing up the MongoDB database (installed with SystemOn) that stores your Shure software information.
 Backups are also useful when migrating to a new server.

-Backups store all projects, locations, and device settings your team makes in the software.
-For backup restoration, only backup files (.bak) that match the current operating software version are supported.
+Backups store all projects, locations, and device settings that your team makes in the software.
+For backup restoration, only those backup files (.bak) that match the current operating software version are supported.